kreijack/bombrowser/tests/TESTS.md

 - The window "Assembly" is showed
 - The date on the title is replaced by the "Date to" value

+Passed: [ ]

+### Test 3.32.1 - Menu file -> copy files

+Test description:
+- open as "latest assembly" in Assembly window the code 820000
+- Select File, then "Copy files"

+Expected results:
+- A "Save to" dialog appear

+Passed: [X]

+### Test 3.32.2 - Menu file -> copy files

+Test description:
+- open as "latest assembly" in Assembly window the code 820000
+- Select File, then "Copy files"
+- A "Save to" dialog appear, select Cancel

+Expected results:
+- Nothing

+Passed: [X]

+### Test 3.32.2 - Menu file -> copy files

+Test description:
+- open as "latest assembly" in Assembly window the code 820000
+- Select File, then "Copy files"
+- A "Save to" dialog appear, select a directory
+- Pressa save/open/select

+Expected results:
+- In the selected folder, the assemblies files are copied

+Passed: [X]

+### Test 3.33 - Show prototype assembly

+Preparatpry step:
+- look at the code 610004 in the codes list window
+- Check in the code gui right panel, that the code has two date and that it is not a prototype

+#### Test 3.33.1 - Show prototype assembly
+Test description:
+- look at the code 610004 in the codes list window
+- From the RMB menu, select "Show prototype assembly"

+Expected results:
+- the assembly window is showed
+- looking at the dates of the "code gui" right panel, for some code the "prototype" date from is showed

+Passed: [X]

+#### Test 3.33.2 - Show prototype assembly
+Test description:
+- look at the code 610004 in the codes list window
+- From the RMB menu, select "Show latest assembly"

+Expected results:
+- the assembly window is showed
+- looking at the dates of the "code gui" right panel, for any code the "prototype" date from is showed: i.e. all code are not prototype

 Passed: [X]

 ## 4 - BOMBrowser - Valid where used